 - Join online communities, attend industry conferences and build your professional network – find out more about who’s using what technology.

-- The top eLearning conferences
+- Attend the top eLearning conferences

-- Top research organisation – Towards Maturity
+- Follow top research organisations – Towards Maturity

 3. Learn about learning!